atifzamandev/CompaniesMarketplace/README.md

 ### Step 1

 - Completed the initial project setup.
-- Implemented Supabase authentication using google and github.
+- Implemented Supabase authentication using Google and GitHub.
 - Created a hero section with search functionality.
 - Developed business cards to display a list of companies.
-- Initially used dummy data, then integrated Supabase to fetch company data from database.
+- Initially used dummy data, then integrated Supabase to fetch company data from the database.

 ### Step 2